A History of Gressenhall Farm & Workhouse

 The workhouse closed in 1948.
 After a short period of time as a home for the elderly, Gressenhall Farm and Workhouse opened as a museum in 1976.

-In 2015, there will be big changes happening at Gressenhall Farm and Workhouse.
-“Voices from the Workhouse” is a three-year Heritage Lottery Funded project which will transform the museum displays telling the real stories of the people who lived and worked in the workhouse.
+The history of the building is explored in our new galleries.
+“Voices from the Workhouse” is a three-year Heritage Lottery Fund project which is transforming the museum displays, enabling us to tell the real stories of the people who lived and worked in the workhouse.

-While we are working on these displays some parts of the site will be closed or empty.
-To find out more about this work and the new displays, events, activities and digital resources, please visit our Voices from the Workhouse webpage.
+To learn more about the wider project, events, activities and forthcoming digital resources, please visit our Voices from the Workhouse webpage.